kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-lifecycle-hooks.md

 immediately before the new version is going to be propagated to the control plane (*).
 Runtime Extension implementers can use this hook to execute pre-upgrade add-on tasks and block upgrades of the ControlPlane and Workers.

+Note: While the upgrade is blocked changes made to the Cluster Topology will be delayed propagating to the underlying objects while the object is waiting for upgrade.
+Example: modifying ControlPlane/MachineDeployments (think scale up), or creating new MachineDeployments will be delayed until the target ControlPlane/MachineDeployment is ready to pick up the upgrade.
+This ensures that the ControlPlane and MachineDeployments do not perform a rollout prematurely while waiting to be rolled out again for the version upgrade (no double rollouts).
+This also ensures that any version specific changes are only pushed to the underlying objects also at the correct version.

 #### Example Request:

 ```yaml